 New Students must create a CATNet ID which will be used for their Linfield email.
 Students may apply online for CATNet ID/email.
-Your Student ID number or Social Security number and mother's maiden name is required to process the request.
+Your Student ID number or Social Security number and mother's maiden name are required to process the request.
 Your email address will generally be your first initial and up to 9 letters of your last name followed by @linfield.edu.
-Please make note of the CATNet ID assigned to you and password you generate.
+Please make note of the CATNet ID assigned to you and the password you generate.

 Linfield Students use WebMail at https://mail.linfield.edu to access the Linfield College email system (current Linfield CATNet ID required).

 Monochrome printers charge five cents ($.05) per sheet.
 Color printers charge twenty five cents ($.25) per sheet.
 All print charges will be charged to your student account.